Can You Explain That? Lucid Explanations Help Human-AI Collaborative Image Retrieval

 \section{Introduction}

-\ajay{Deep networks are often deemed as un-interpretable and black-box models.} This raises issues of trust and reliability for an end user.
-In the context of Visual Question Answering (VQA) \cite{antol2015vqa}, the task of answering questions asked to images, various methods for shedding light on the inner workings of these networks have been proposed --- interpretable attention models \cite{lu2016hierarchical,kazemi2017show,xu2016ask}, visual-semantic explanations \cite{lu2016hierarchical,park2018multimodal,xu2016ask,selvaraju2016grad} and human-readable text-based justifying explanations \cite{park2018multimodal} to mention a few.
-However, the empirical evidence that such a-priori devised explanations can actually be meaningful and useful for a human-machine collaborative task is lacking.
+\ajay{Deep networks, as black-box models, often suffer from the lack of interpretability \cite{zhang2018visual}}.
+In the context of Visual Question Answering (VQA) \cite{antol2015vqa}, various methods for shedding light on the inner workings of these networks have been proposed --- pointing to evidence in the image and/or question \cite{lu2016hierarchical,kazemi2017show,xu2016ask,selvaraju2016grad} and human-interpretable text-based justifications \cite{park2018multimodal}, to mention a few.
+However, the empirical evidence that such explanations can actually be helpful for a human-machine collaborative task is lacking.